ps258/gobench/README.md

 ================

 ```
-Usage of gobench
+Usage of ./gobench:
   -auth string
-        Authorization header
+        Authorization header.
+Incompatible with -f
   -c int
         Number of concurrent clients (default 100)
   -d string
         HTTP POST data file path
+  -dump
+        Dump a bunch of replies
   -f string
         URL's file path (line seperated)
+  -host string
+        Host header to use (independent of URL).
+Incompatible with -f
   -k    Do HTTP keep-alive
   -m    Track and report the maximum latency as it occurs
   -r int
         Number of requests per client (default -1)
+  -resolve string
+        Resolve.
+Like -resolve in curl.
+Used for the CN/SAN match in a cert.
+Incompatible with -f
   -s    Skip cert check
   -t int
         Period of time (in seconds) (default -1)